nscaledev/k8s-deploy-observability-agent/charts/observability-agent/crds/README.md

 # Vendored CRDs

-This directory contains custom resource definitions that must exist before the chart creates resources depending on them.
+This directory contains OpenTelemetry custom resource definitions that must exist before the chart creates resources depending on them.
 Vendoring the CRDs here ensures Helm installs them first and avoids "no matches for kind" validation errors when using the OpenTelemetry Operator subchart.

 ## Included CRDs

-### Prometheus Operator (v0.85.0)
-- `servicemonitors.yaml` – Service-based metric scraping
-- `podmonitors.yaml` – Pod-based metric scraping
-- `scrapeconfigs.yaml` – Custom scrape configurations used by engineering
-- `probes.yaml` – Prometheus blackbox probe configuration support

 ### OpenTelemetry Operator (0.92.5)
 - `opentelemetrycollector.yaml` – Defines the `OpenTelemetryCollector` resource